MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 In Windows 10, Windows 8.1, and Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, and Windows Server 2012, disabling SMBv3 deactivates the following functionality (and also the SMBv2 functionality that's described in the previous list):

 - Transparent Failover - clients reconnect without interruption to cluster nodes during maintenance or failover
-- Scale Out – concurrent access to shared data on all file cluster nodes
+- Scale Out - concurrent access to shared data on all file cluster nodes
 - Multichannel - aggregation of network bandwidth and fault tolerance if multiple paths are available between client and server
-- SMB Direct – adds RDMA networking support for very high performance, with low latency and low CPU utilization
+- SMB Direct - adds RDMA networking support for high performance, with low latency and low CPU utilization
-- Encryption – Provides end-to-end encryption and protects from eavesdropping on untrustworthy networks
+- Encryption - Provides end-to-end encryption and protects from eavesdropping on untrustworthy networks
 - Directory Leasing - Improves application response times in branch offices through caching
 - Performance Optimizations - optimizations for small random read/write I/O